Category

 Document emergency response plans

-As every emergency management professional will tell you, the best time to prepare for an emergency is well before it occurs.
-By creating an emergency response plan—a documented series of steps your organization will take during an emergency—you can help ensure employee safety and minimize the impact on critical operations.
+Every emergency management professional will tell you that the best time to prepare for an emergency is well before it occurs.
+Creating an emergency response plan—a documented series of steps your organization will take during an emergency—can help ensure employee safety and minimize the impact on critical operations.

 Emergency response plans help organizations address various threats, such as hurricanes, wildfires, winter weather, chemical spills, disease outbreaks, and other hazards.
 The goal is to reduce or prevent human injury and property damage during threatening situations by documenting the steps for a timely response tailored to each scenario.